brettguenther/conversational-analytics-evaluation/README.md

 -   `--project-id`: Your Google Cloud project ID.
 -   `--location`: The GCP location for the agent (e.g., `us-central1`).
 Defaults to `global`.
 -   `--looker-instance`: The URL of your Looker instance.
--   `--looker-model`: The LookML model to use.
--   `--looker-explore`: The Looker Explore to use.
+-   `--model-explore`: The LookML model and explore to use, in the format `model_name/explore_name`.
+This option can be specified multiple times to include several explores or separated via comma's.
+The Looker agent can accept up to 5 model / explore pairs.
 -   `--questions-file`: Path to the JSON file containing evaluation questions.
 -   `--system-instructions-file`: (Optional) Path to a file containing system instructions for the agent.
 -   `--agent-id`: (Optional) The ID of the data agent to use.
 If not provided, a new agent with a unique ID will be created for the run.